Gibs-E/bandit-overthewire-solutions/level09.md

-# Bandit Level 09 → Level 10
+# Bandit Level 09 ➔ Level 10

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored in the file **`data.txt`**, which has been encoded with **ROT13** cipher.
+You need to decode it to get the password.

+---

 ## 🔐 Login:
 ```bash